 How do you become a rejectomancer?
 You submit work and get rejected (mostly).
 Each rejection earns you vital experience that propels you down the path of rejectomancy, allowing you to stand up to more and more disappointment, until, finally, rejections are no more than minor irritations along the path of writerly achievement.

-Since I’m a giant nerd who has worked in the tabletop gaming industry for the better part of his professional career, I’ll be quantifying rejectomancy using the framework of an RPG character class.
+Since I’m a giant nerd who has worked in the tabletop gaming industry for the better part of my professional career, I’ll be quantifying rejectomancy using the framework of an RPG character class.
 Yes, I know, that’s a little weird, but I have a feeling it’ll make sense to many of the folks who read my blog.
-If you have no idea what the hell I’m talking about, think Dungeons & Dragons, and then try to follow along.
+If you have no idea what the hell I’m talking about, think Dungeons & Dragons, and try to follow along.

 And a quick disclaimer:

-If you’re familiar with tabletop roleplaying games, the table above is going to look pretty familiar to you; if you’re not, let me break it down:
+Level: This number indicates your general rejectomancy skill, a quick way to gauge how much rejection you’ve endured over your career.If you’re familiar with tabletop roleplaying games, the table above should look pretty familiar to you; if you’re not, let me break it down:

 Resistance: This indicates the relative thickness of the rejectomancer defenses against rejection.
 Below is a more detailed summary of the rejectomancer at various milestone levels.

 So, how do you get that precious rejectomancer experience points?
 By doing things that writers do: submitting your work, getting rejection letters, getting acceptance letters, and so on.
 Here’s a list of ways to gain XP with links to the posts covering most of these topics.
 I’ll update this table as I add more posts.